testground/docs/test-plan-sdk/quickstart/runtime.md

----
-description: Interacting with the environment.
----

 # Environment Variables

+_Interacting with the environment._

 ## Getting information about the test run

 Following the [https://12factor.net/config](https://12factor.net/config) methodology, variable information and configuration is stored in the environment.
 Information about the plan being run as well as any parameters passed just one `os.Getenv()` away.

 Lets have a look at the information available to us as environment variables.
 Edit the quickstart plan so it looks like the following: